MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetallpackets.md

 ## Remarks

 Client drivers typically call **NetRingGetAllPackets** to begin performing operations on all packets that they own in a packet ring.
-This might include processing a batch of receives that span all available packets in the ring, or draining the ring during data path cancelation.
+This might include processing a batch of receives that span all available packets in the ring, or draining the ring during data path cancellation.

 For a code example of using this method, see [Net rings and net ring iterators](net-rings-and-net-ring-iterators.md).